OPEN-AIR-SUN/mars/README.md

 #### Data Preparation

 The data used in our experiments should contain both the pose parameters of cameras and object tracklets.
-The camera parameters include the intrinsics and the extrinsics.
+The camera parameters include the intrinsics and the extrinsic.
 The object tracklets include the bounding box poses, types, ids, etc. For more information, you can refer to KITTI-MOT or vKITTI2 datasets below.

 #### KITTI